parthokr/asl-recognition/readme.md

 ---
 # Final notes for evaluation
-Please switch to `submission` branch for the final submission.
+Please switch to [https://github.com/parthokr/asl-recognition/tree/submission](`submission`) branch for the final submission.